Main workbench screenshot

 Keep preview, snapshot, recording, and file access oriented around the device and local machine rather than a default cloud path.

-The first product version is intentionally focused on the workflows global users most need to evaluate quickly.
+ScopeDock 1.1.1 is intentionally focused on the workflows global users most need to evaluate quickly, with separate macOS direct downloads and a stronger RTSP preview and recording path.

 Camera input